nasa/cumulus-message-adapter-java/README.md

 ### Integration Tests

 Integration tests are located in the test folder in ```MessageParserTest.java```.
 By default, the latest [Cumulus Message Adapter](https://github.com/cumulus-nasa/cumulus-message-adapter) will be downloaded and used for the tests.
-To build and run the tests using the latest version of `Cumulus Message Adapter', run
+To build and run the tests using the latest version of `Cumulus Message Adapter`, run

 ```mvn -B test```